ebruchez/public/Books.md

-# Books I have read
+# Books

+I don't have much time to read so I try to read books I know are excellent.
+I have also found myself re-reading several books which I really enjoyed in the past.

 ## Reading